Elementary Music Rhythm Reading – Standard Notation vs. Stick Notation

 If you’re a busy music teacher without enough class time to get everything taught, start with standard notation.
 Young children can learn standard notation as easily as stick notation.

 In fact, standard notation is quicker in the long run because there is no transition time.
-Check out this Rhythm Reading Activity Bundle for the early elementary grades which begins with iconic notation and leads straight to standard notation.
+Take a peek at this Rhythm Reading Activity Bundle for the early elementary grades, beginning with iconic notation and leading straight to standard notation.

 Standard Notation vs. Stick Notation – The Back Story